Put down the spomb rod and throwing stick, as it’s time to check out the best boilie catapult for baiting up in 2022.

 Personally, I use the particle variation for all of my fishing and it fires boilies fine at distance.
 Don’t let them tell you otherwise!

-What I’ve found it that the elastic has lasted around 3 years.
+What I’ve found is that the elastic has lasted around 3 years.
 Now I don’t use it on every session but it does get a beating being attached to the outside of my rucksack.

 I’d say that’s pretty good going!